mingyi09/tic-tac-toe-viz/README.md

 - Board is a 3x3 grid stored as a 9-element array
 - On each move, we compute the acting player's vector `[v0..v8]` from the board after the move
-- Move history lists move number, player, position index (0–8), and the vector
-- Export buttons download JSON or CSV of the recorded moves

 ### Development

 1. Install dependencies: `npm install`
 2. Start dev server: `npm run dev`
-3. Open the app and play; use Export to download data